Essay

-On April 8th 2023, I gave a talk at the Peak Design HQ in San Francisco on the topic of what I call “Ethical Photography.”
-Centered around 5 principles, I think of Ethical Photography as, at its core, the practice of not exploiting your subject when photographing.
-It’s a something I’m deeply motivated by, and think everyone is capable of.
+On April 8th, 2023, I gave a talk at the Peak Design HQ in San Francisco on the topic of what I call Ethical Photography, centered around five principles.
+It's something I'm deeply motivated by, and think everyone is capable of.

 Consent